AdvancedComputationalDesign-SDU/assignment-4-agent-based-modeling-Boas-ACD/DOCUMENTATION.md

 ## Technical Explanation

-*(Provide a concise explanation of your code, focusing on how you implemented OOP principles and agent-based modeling.
-Discuss how your approach generates the final structural patterns and the mathematical or computational principles involved.)*

-### Topics to Cover:

 - **Object-Oriented Design**

   - Created an Agent class, which consists of agent that are able to avoid obstacles on their way to reach a target.
 The idea was to create a flow simulation, like a